 Once a fracture is ruled out, your doctor is apt to request an MRI scan, which will show your soft tissue damage to various ligaments, tendons, and musculature through the use of magnetic fields.LEARN MORE

-The first option for a torn ACL or MCL is usually rehabilitation with physical therapy.
+The first option for a torn ACL or MCL is usually rehabilitation with orthopedic therapy.
 A physical therapist will give you exercises to strengthen the knee, and you may need to wear a brace or use crutches to keep weight off the knee during this period of time.
 Knee braces help by limiting the range of motion of the knee and leg to allow the ACL to heal correctly.
 Physical therapists will work with you to reduce swelling and pain, as well as to restore full range of motion.

 Medication may be prescribed by your doctor to help with any severe pain as a result of the injury or ACL & MCL surgery.
 Less-severe pain and swelling can usually be medicated with over-the-counter medications.
 More-severe instances of pain in your knee, steroid medication may be recommended.